zcalusic/sysinfo/README.md

 go get github.com/zcalusic/sysinfo
 ```

-There's also a very simple utility demonstrating sysinfo library capabilites.
+There's also a very simple utility demonstrating sysinfo library capabilities.
 Start it (as the superuser) to get pretty
 formatted JSON output of all the info that sysinfo library provides.
 Due to its simplicity, the source code of the
 utility also doubles down as an example of how to use the library.